How to Support a Friend in Crisis

-At first, it may be difficult for you to accept the death of a loved one/classmate.
-As a result you will deny the reality of death.
-However, this denial will gradually diminish as you begin to express and share your feelings about death and dying with other students or friends, these feelings will gradually diminish.
+At first, it may be difficult for you to accept the death of a loved one/classmate, and you may find yourself in a state of denial.
+As you begin to express and share your feelings about death and dying with other students or friends, these feelings will gradually diminish.

-Many students try to bargain with a higher power to try to reverse their loss.
-In this stage, it is common to offer to give up an enjoyable part of their lives in exchange for the return of health or the lost person.
+Many people in the grieving process try to bargain with a higher power to try to reverse their loss.
+In this stage, it is common to offer to give up an enjoyable part of one's life in exchange for the return to health or the life of the lost person.

-You may find yourself feeling guilty for things you did or didn't do prior to the loss.
-Forgive yourself.
-Accept your humanness.
+You may find yourself feeling guilty for things you did or did not do prior to the loss.
+Forgive yourself and try to accept your imperfect humanness.

-You may at first experience a sense of great loss.
-Mood fluctuations and feelings of isolation and withdrawal may follow.
-It takes time for you, the grieving student, to gradually return to your old self and become socially involved in what's going on around you.
-Please note that encouragement and reassurance to the bereaved student will not be helpful in this stage.
+Mood fluctuations and feelings of isolation and withdrawal are common during the grieving process.
+It takes time to gradually return to your old self and become socially involved in what's going on around you.

 As you go through changes in your social life because of the loss, you may feel lonely and afraid.
 The more you are able to reach out to others and make new friends, the more this feeling lessens.